turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ## Testing Smart Contract

-The code for this our CRUD smart contract is now complete.
+The code for our CRUD smart contract is now complete.
 One of the nice features of Rust is that it allows inline unit tests.
 This means we can write our unit tests in the same source file as our contract, `lib.rs`!.

 Why should we write unit tests for a smart contract?
 Unit testing is a common practice in software development.
 While writing smart contracts, units tests are important because smart contracts are often immutable and sometimes responsible for managing sums of money.
 Writing good unit tests is a key component of secure and reliable smart contract development.